Two blocks of wood with the words "Tax" and "Relief" being joined together

 Marriage tax relief

-In a marrage, if one person is the main earner and the other is a stay-at-home parent or doesn’t work, Marriage Allowance helps ensure the non-earning partner doesn’t lose all of their tax relief benefits.
+In a marriage, if one person is the main earner and the other is a stay-at-home parent or doesn’t work, Marriage Allowance helps ensure the non-earning partner doesn’t lose all of their tax relief benefits.

 If you don’t work at all, or earn less than the Personal Allowance limit and therefore don’t pay income tax, you can instead offset a portion of that unused personal allowance against your spouse’s tax bill.